web3-authn/tatchi/passkey-sdk/docs/service-iframe-architecture-discussion.md

 ### SDK Principles (Reiterated)

 - No manual file copying: This is a library/SDK.
 We cannot expect integrators to place HTML into app‑specific `public/` paths or mirror our folder structure.
 All required assets must be bundled and resolved automatically so that after `npm install` and `import { PasskeyManager } from '@web3authn/passkey'`, the service iframe can load without any manual copying.
-The default same‑origin `srcdoc` + `service-host.ts?url` approach satisfies this.
+The default same‑origin `srcdoc` + `wallet-iframe-host.ts?url` approach satisfies this.

 - No external vendor servers: A core objective is avoiding reliance on external servers controlled by the SDK vendor.
 Hosting the service page at a vendor domain (e.g., ~https://wallet.web3authn.xyz/service~) violates this principle.
 The default remains zero external hosting requirements.
 The optional separate‑origin mode is for integrators to host on their own wallet origin under their control, not ours.